 Prevent Appliance-Related Floods

 Washing machine and hot water heater leaks are the source of many basement floods.
 An automatic water shut off valve is an easy and affordable way to prevent water damage caused by these and other appliances.
-The FloodStop water leak detection device, for example, immediately turns off the hot and cold water supply to the washing machine when sensors detect a water leak.
+The FloodStop water leak detection device, for example, immediately turns off the hot and cold water supply to the washing machine, icemaker, hot water heater or other appliances when its sensors detect a water leak.

 At a Minimum, Use a Simple Water Alarm